Dayset/DWM-Killer/README.md

 Displays a completion message and prompts the user to sign out.
 If the user chooses to sign out, the script logs off the user; otherwise, it waits for 20 seconds before closing the window.

-# DWMRevive does basically the same but ib reverse order.
+# DWMRevive does basically the same but in reverse order.
 Same style description would be overkill.
 # If you don't understang what is going on here, just don't execute the script.
 Peace!